AI agent governance, security tooling, and mechanical enforcement.

 Infrastructure-security check

-rigscore started as an AI-dev hygiene tool — governance files, skill files, MCP configs. v0.8.0 extends the hygiene model to the infrastructure that hosts those agents.
-The new infrastructure-security check scans for the most common same-day misconfigurations:
+rigscore started as an AI-dev hygiene tool — governance files, skill files, MCP configs. v0.8.0 extends the hygiene model to the host that runs those agents.
+The new infrastructure-security check (Linux-only) verifies that the machine’s defensive layers are actually in place:

 The check is weighted 6 points — same as docker-security — and slots into the hygiene side of the scoring model.